Setting up the fetcher

 },

 Declare the fetcher in the config.
-It will replace the default fetcher imported by the generated client.
+It replaces the default fetcher imported by the generated client.

 // @ts-check